Standard Residential Tenancy Terms

 16 The amount of the bond must not exceed the amount of 4 weeks rent.

-Lodgement of bond with the Office of Rental Bonds
+Lodgment of the bond with the Office of Rental Bonds

 17 If the lessor requires a bond, the bond must be lodged with the Office of Rental Bonds.